kalendar/assessments/srl/motivation/mindset/high.md

 ## Mindset

-Mindset refers to your *beliefs* about whether you think your intelligence or ability is fixed (called a **fixed mindset**) or if it can change over time (called a **growth mindset**).
+Mindset refers to your *beliefs* about whether you think your intelligence or ability is fixed (called a **fixed mindset**) or can change over time (called a **growth mindset**).
 It refers to your beliefs about intelligence, not whether or not you are smart.

 The SRL survey results suggest that you have a growth mindset.
 This is a very positive thing because it means that you probably are not afraid of trying hard and persisting even when something is difficult, and view mistakes as a natural part of learning.
 The two scenarios below illustrate the distinction between a fixed and Ggowth mindset.